It is a thing of beauty when plans work out to perfection.

 “This writer, this writer has never walked on Calle Ocho, he doesn’t understand what this street means, and why it means so much to so many,” -he rubbed his foot against the asphalt and looked down-“this street has known the dreams of a million people.
 The dreams of a better tomorrow for their kids, of dignity for the old.”

 Then he surprised me by speaking in the accented English of those who learned the language late in life.

-“We are came here, the tired, the poor.
-The masses, and we wanted to breathe free; we were the refuse of somebody’s teeming shore once.”
+“We are came here, the tired, the poor, the masses because we wanted to breathe free.
+We were the… the… la basura of somebody’s shore once.”